 Senior Clinician and Coordinator of Internship Program Mental Health Center, Denville, New Jersey [1978–1979]

 Psychotherapist Thomas Jefferson Medical College Community Mental Health Center, Philadelphia, Pennsylvania [1977–1978]

 Part-time Instructor Rutgers: The State University of New Jersey at Camden, Camden, NJ [1977–1977]

 The Self-Other Inventory: A Couple-Focused Measure of Differentiation of Self.

-2013–2018 Truong, M. & Prager, K.J.
+2018–2018Shirvani, F.K. & Prager, K.J.
 (August, 2013).
-Contemptuous behavior during couples conflicts and attachment insecurity.
+Conflict and emotion in couple relationships: An attachment perspective.
 Paper presented at the Annual Meeting, American Psychological Association, Honolulu, HA.

 Attributions, attachment style, and conflict in couple relationships.

 2012–2018Cavallin, G.L. & Prager, K.J.
 (July, 2012).
 Attributions, attachment style, and conflict in couple relationships.
 Paper presented at the Annual Meeting, International Association for Relationship Research, Chicago, Ill.

 Depressive Symptoms After Couple Conflict: Attachment Security and Contemptuous Conflict Behavior.